Types Of Dark Circles

 Aging is inevitable and can cause your dark circles to become more noticeable.

-In addition, a lack of skin elasticity or volume in the face can create a hollow appearance that can highlight your dark circles.
+Additionally, a lack of skin elasticity or volume in the face can create a hollow appearance, which can accentuate your dark circles.
 Your bone structure can also provide an additional cast.

 Hyperpigmentation